KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 If not elected I will still promote Komodo and Pirate as I can and will be willing to make rebates for my CG work too but just a bit less :stuck_out_tongue_winking_eye: and I will make proposals every year until elected!

+I will also allocate 7% of my NN mining profits (after costs and taxes deducted) to support CHIPS!

 <br>

 ## STROB HARDWARE